Awash in Maritime Heritage and Salty Charm, Bergen Beckons

 Bergen, Norway's second city, wears her maritime heritage proudly.
 A scenic, seven-hour train ride west of Oslo, this rugged, compact city seems made for tourists.
-Its lively fish market, pedestrian-friendly old quarter, and local little "mountain" (equipped with a handy lift) fill a pleasant day-long visit.
+Its lively fish market, pedestrian-friendly old quarter, and local little "mountain" (equipped with a handy funicular) fill a pleasant day-long visit.

 The city's wealth and importance were due to its membership in the heavyweight medieval trading club of merchant cities called the Hanseatic League.
-And Bergen's historic Hanseatic quarter, called Bryggen, is the sightseeing highlight of any visit.
+And Bergen's historic Hanseatic Quarter, called Bryggen, is the sightseeing highlight of any visit.
 From 1370 to 1754, German merchants controlled Bergen's trade.
 In 1550, it was a German-run city of 2,000 workaholic merchants — walled and surrounded by 8,000 Norwegians.

-Bryggen, which has burned down several times, has become gentrified and boutiquish, but it's still lots of fun.
-This heart of the old town and former trading center is still a trading center of sorts as you'll find plenty of atmospheric restaurants, planky alleys, slouching wooden warehouses, and shops bursting with pewter trinkets, trolls, and hand-knit sweaters.
+Bryggen, which has burned down several times, has since become gentrified and boutiquish, but it's still lots of fun.
+This heart of the old town and former trading center is still a trading center of sorts — you'll find plenty of atmospheric restaurants, planky alleys, slouching wooden warehouses, and shops bursting with pewter trinkets, trolls, and hand-knit sweaters.

-And from downtown, you can hop aboard the funicular for a steep ride to the thousand foot high summit of "Mount" Fløyen.
+And from downtown, you can hop aboard a funicular for a steep ride to the thousand foot high summit of "Mount" Fløyen.
 At the top, visitors enjoy the best view of town, plus a good look at the surrounding islands and fjords.
 Sunsets are great here, and picnicking is popular.
 Pose for photos with the goofy giant troll or wander your choice of the many hiking paths that crisscross the mountain.

-From inspirational fjord side settings to dank castle towers to dried sticks of cod, Bergen connects visitors to the roots of Norwegian culture.
+From inspirational fjord-side settings to dank castle towers to dried sticks of cod, Bergen connects visitors to the roots of Norwegian culture.